isomerpages/cpf-workfare/_wss-scheme/Self Employed/Be rewarded for completing training.md

 You are eligible for TCA if you have a WSS Letter and achieve any of the following within your WSS eligibility period, capped at $1,000 per WSS eligibility year:

-* $100 for any two of the following, capped at $200 per 4 achievements: WSQ Statement of Attainment (SOA); Academic CET Modular Certificate/ Post-Diploma Certificate; or other certifiable courses supported by SSG;
+* $100 for any two of the following, capped at $200 per 4 achievements:
+  * WSQ Statement of Attainment (SOA)
+  *  Academic CET Modular Certificate/ Post-Diploma Certificate
+  *  Other certifiable courses supported by SSG;

 * $500 for one WSQ qualification or Academic CET Qualification